AKholman/AKholman/README.md

-## Hello, my name is Iskandar Kholman,
+## Hello, my name is Iskandar Kholmanov,

 Welcome to my GitHub profile!
 I am a **Data Scientist** with a PhD in **Physics** and a strong passion for **machine learning**, **data analysis**, and **predictive modeling**.
 Recently, I earned a **Data Science Certification** from **TripleTen**, where I gained hands-on experience in a variety of tools and technologies.